RuairiDillon1/VLSI-vhdlProject/doc/test_signal_generator_report.md

 ```

 ## Pulse-width modulation
 The PWM generator module is connected to one of the instantiations of the freq_control module.
-The output from the Frequency Control module is input to the generator to assign the total width (and thus the frequency) of the PWM.
+The output from the Frequency Control module is input to the enable of the PWM generator to assign the total width (and thus the frequency) of the PWM.

 ![Implemented PWM File - Schematic](images/pwm_generator.png){width=40%}